dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 1. Confirm that the key `CustomMemory` is set to a value of true (or 1, or YES depending on your editor)
    - If this is not set then Mac OS will be presented with data directly from your mainboard, the OpenCore DIMM order will not be shown instead you will see your DIMMs in the wrong slots
+   - looking at the Incorrect images above, the About This Mac Memory window is only showing 4 slots.
+This matches the physical slots on the mainboard.
+Therefore, the most likely issue is that `CustomMemory` is still set to false.
+     - The System Profiler window shows the slot naming convention is not `Slot x ( Channel Y / DIMM N )`, which we expect if we are using the OpenCore `CustomMemory` and the Devices Items are correctly named.

 2. If the `CustomMemory` key is correct then the most likely issue is a typing error in the `Devices` section.
    - Double-check that you have 12 items in the `Devices` section, labelled Item 0 - Item 11